lithp/vim/README.md

 # this command locks in a version and installs `vi`, `vim` and `nvim` aliases:
 nix profile install github:lithp/vim

+# To install from a local checkout of the repo:
+nix profile install .

 # after running the above these commands are useful:
 nix profile list
 nix profile upgrade SOME_SMALL_INTEGER